camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/gitlab.md

 description: Manage GitLab issues and releases from your BPMN process.
 Learn about creating a GitLab Connector task and get started.
 ---

-The **GitLab Connector** allows you to connect your BPMN service with [GitLab](https://about.gitlab.com/) to manage GitLab issues and releases.
+The **GitLab Connector** is an outbound Connector that allows you to connect your BPMN service with [GitLab](https://about.gitlab.com/) to manage GitLab issues and releases.

 ## Prerequisites